astrivant/polyad/docs/deployment/process-hierarchy.md

 1. Stop new HTTP intake, join the serving thread, and await retained operations.
    Waitress shuts down its dispatcher, or Hypercorn drains its listeners and joins its worker pool.
-Both use a 35-second serving grace period; this is not a total shutdown deadline for all retained work.
+Both use a 35-second serving grace period.
+Remaining work follows the shutdown steps below.
 2. Close HTTP-owned clients, request-limit storage and credential lanes.
 3. Cancel the local FIFO consumer and its waiters.
-Pending desired state is replayed from shared notifications and fresh scans, rather than fully draining every queued key before exit.
+Pending desired state is recovered from shared notifications and fresh scans after restart.
 4. Cancel and join background tasks, then close remote/event/cache/state clients.
    In-flight Kubernetes transports retain their acknowledgement discipline.
 5. Let `asyncio.run` finish loop/executor teardown, join `polyad-kopf` from the main